ElBrahimiMeriem/MaghrebIA_voiceBot/MaghribIA_voiceBot/README.md

 - **agent.py**: The main implementation of the voice assistant, initializing embeddings, handling RAG-based response generation, and managing voice interactions.
 - **build\_data.py**: Prepares and stores vectorized documents using OpenAI embeddings and the Chroma vector store.
 Essential for building the vector store from datasets.
+- **data_scraping/**: Contains scripts for scraping data from tourism-related websites.
+- **data_preprocessing/**: Includes scripts for cleaning, preparing, and normalizing the scraped data into a usable format.
 ---

 ## How to Run